Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Perspectives

 \section{Perspectives}

-In section \ref{sect:tto-algorithm}, to prove our main result, Theorem \ref{theo:gouila-houri-generalization}, we used the lexicographic argument proposed by Hell and Huang for determining if a static graph is a comparability graph.
-The question of whether it is possible to directly prove that any graph admitting an ATTO is a \emph{T}-comparability graph by using a similar approach to Ghouila-Houri's original proof, i.e. by module contraction and re-orientation of an ATTO, remains unresolved.
+In section \ref{sect:tto-algorithm}, to prove our main result, Theorem \ref{theo:gouila-houri-generalization}, we used the lexicographic argument proposed in \cite{hell1995lexicographic}.
+The question of whether it is possible to directly prove that any graph admitting an ATTO is a comparability temporal graph by using a similar approach to Ghouila-Houri's original proof, i.e. by module contraction and re-orientation of an ATTO, remains unresolved.
 For this, the concept of module should be extended to the temporal setting.
 Then, a set of vertices $M$ having the same neighbors outside of $M$ and connected to them by exactly the same time-labels could be considered as a temporal module.
 What is more, in the static case all possible transitive orientations of a graph can be described in a compact way by the modular decomposition tree, see \cite{Golumbic2nd}.
 In the temporal setting, recall that our algorithm constructs a temporal transitive orientation of a temporal graph $\mathcal{G}$ by computing $Ness(\mathcal{G})$, choosing any linear extension that puts all necessary arcs forward and greedily completing the orientation in a lexicographic way.
-We observe that any TTO $O$ of $\mathcal{G}$ can in fact be obtained by this algorithm by choosing the appropriate linear extension of $Ness(\mathcal{G})$ : it suffices to start with the linear extension that puts all arcs of $O$ forward.
+We observe that any TTO $O$ of $\mathcal{G}$ can in fact be obtained by this algorithm by choosing the appropriate linear extension of $Ness(\mathcal{G})$: it suffices to start with the linear extension that puts all arcs of $O$ forward.
 However, it remains unanswered whether a compact representation of all TTO can be proposed, as for the static case.
 It is in this context that we raise the following open problem.

-\begin{PB} For a given \emph{T}-comparability temporal graph $\mathcal{G}=(G,\lambda)$, is it possible to obtain a TTO by a strategy based on temporal modular decomposition?
+\begin{PB} For a given comparability temporal graph $\mathcal{G}=(G,\lambda)$, is it possible to obtain a TTO by a strategy based on temporal modular decomposition?
 Can this decomposition provide a compact structure to describe all possible TTO of $\mathcal{G}$? \end{PB}

-In Section \ref{sect:preliminaries} we showed that every static graph $G=(V,E)$ admits a transitive temporalization, i.e. the assignation of time-labels to its edges, resulting in a T-comparability temporal graph.
-This observation leads to the following interesting relabelling problems.
+In Section \ref{subsect:preliminar-properties} we showed that every static graph $G$ admits a transitive temporalization, i.e. the assignation of time-labels to its edges, resulting in a comparability temporal graph.
+This observation leads to the following interesting relabelling problem.